Do you know who made it? Young Asians campaign to stop slavery

 “Before all these products get into our hands, there are so many stories behind them,” said the 30-year-old Thai YouTube star, better known as Pleum, at the campaign launch.

-Illegal profits from forced labour in Asia, including those from the manufacturing sector, total an estimated $52 billion per year, according to ILO figures.
+Illegal profits from forced labor in Asia, including those from the manufacturing sector, total an estimated $52 billion per year, according to ILO figures.

 People employed in manufacturing often work excessive hours, are underpaid, live in substandard housing and have their documents withheld to prevent them from leaving their jobs, according to IOM X.

+Debt bondage is also common, where migrant workers pay hundreds of dollars to secure a job but are not allowed to leave the workplace when they suffer abuse, it said.

-“It often leaves them not better off than where they started,” said IOM X programme leader Tara Dermott.
+“It often leaves them not better off than where they started,” said IOM X programe leader Tara Dermott.

+Reporting by Beh Lih Yi @behlihyi, Editing by Jared Ferrie.
+Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, property rights, climate change and resilience.
+Visit news.trust.org